 Consumer Medicine Information

-and benefits.
-Your doctor has weighed the risk of you using this medicine
+All medicines have risks and benefits.
+Your doctor has weighed the risks of you taking

-Bookmark or print this page, you may need to read it again.
+You may want to read it again.

 What is SUBUTEX used for?

 SUBUTEX is used as part of a medical, social and psychological treatment program for

 is used to help patients overcome this medical condition.

 SUBUTEX tablets contain the active ingredient buprenorphine hydrochloride.
-It acts as a substitute for opiate drugs like
+It acts

-heroin, morphine, oxycodone or codeine and it helps withdrawal from opiate drugs over a period of time.
+withdrawal from opioids over a period of time.

 SUBUTEX should be used exactly as prescribed by your doctor.